Thumbelina (1994 film)

-Thumbelina (also known as Hans Christian Andersen's Thumbelina) is a 1994 American independent animated musical fantasy film directed by Don Bluth and Gary Goldman, based on the story of the same name by Hans Christian Andersen.
-The film stars the voices of Jodi Benson, Gary Imhoff and John Hurt, with supporting roles from Gino Conforti, Charo, Gilbert Gottfried, Carol Channing and Joe Lynch.
+Thumbelina (also known as Hans Christian Andersen's Thumbelina) is a 1994 American independent animated musical fantasy film directed by Don Bluth and Gary Goldman, based on the story Thumbelina by Hans Christian Andersen.
+The film stars the voices of Jodi Benson and Gary Imhoff, with supporting roles from Gino Conforti, Joe Lynch, Gilbert Gottfried, Kenneth Mars, Carol Channing, Barbara Cook, and Charo.

-The film was produced by Don Bluth Ireland Ltd., and distributed by Warner Bros. under its Family Entertainment imprint was released in theaters on March 30, 1994.
-The film was a box-office bomb, grossing only $17 million dollars against its $28 million dollar budget, and received mixed reviews from critics.
+Thumbelina was produced by Don Bluth Ireland Ltd. and distributed by Warner Bros. under its Family Entertainment imprint.
+The film was released in theaters on March 30, 1994, to mixed reviews from film critics, and became a box-office failure, grossing $17 million against a $28 million budget.

 Plot

 A lonely widow longing for a child of her own is given a barley seed by a friendly witch.
 The planted seed grows into a flower, and a tiny girl emerges from inside, no bigger than the old woman's thumb.
 The old woman names the tiny girl Thumbelina and raises her as her own.
 Although Thumbelina loves her mother, she craves companionship from someone her own size.
 One night, the fairy prince Cornelius stumbles upon Thumbelina after hearing her singing.
+He is the first person whom she has ever met who is roughly her own size.
 The two take a ride on Cornelius' bumblebee and fall in love.
-During this ride, Mrs. Toad and her son Grundel are enchanted by Thumbelina's singing.
-That night, Mrs. Toad kidnaps Thumbelina, desiring her to join their show troupe and marry Grundel.
-Thumbelina is rescued by Jacquimo, a swallow.
-Meanwhile, Cornelius learns of her kidnapping and returns to his kingdom, the Vale of the Fairies, to ask his parents to try holding back the winter as long as they can, but they can only hold it for a day.
+That night, Mrs. Toad, who was enchanted by the singing during the ride, kidnaps Thumbelina, desiring her to join the troupe and marry her son Grundel as her husband.
+Thumbelina is rescued by Jacquimo, a romantic and wisecracking swallow.
+Meanwhile, Cornelius learns of her being kidnapped, and returns to his kingdom, the Vale of the Fairies, to ask his parents to try holding back the winter as long as they can, but they can only hold it for a day.

 Grundel learns that Thumbelina escaped and ventures out to find her.
-While trying to get home, Thumbelina is ambushed by Berkeley Beetle, who promises to show her the way home if she sings at his Beetle Ball.
+While trying to get home, Thumbelina meets Berkeley Beetle, a pop singer who promises to show her the way home if she sings at his Beetle Ball.
 She reluctantly complies, but her bug disguise falls off during the concert, and she is denounced as "ugly" as well as being publicly humiliated in front of the audience.
 Beetle rejects her without helping her.
 She is next found by Jacquimo, who promises to find Cornelius.
-Beetle is confronted by Grundel and suggests that Grundel kidnap Cornelius and use him as bait to lure Thumbelina.
-Grundel coerces Beetle into partnership by removing his wings.
+Beetle is confronted by Grundel and suggests that Grundel kidnap Cornelius and use him as a meal to lure Thumbelina.
+Inspired by that idea, Grundel coerces Beetle into partnership by removing his wings so he could capture the prince for him while he sets up the trap for Thumbelina.